anionce/film-roulette/README.md

 To learn React, check out the [React documentation](https://reactjs.org/).

-# NAME APP
+# MOVIE APP

 This project was created using Typescript & Redux Toolkit.

 ## Redux

-There are 2 stores, one managing an external API (....) which uses RTK Query and another one (....) managing internal state which uses Redux Toolkit's createSlice.

-## Internationalization

-i18n was used for internationalization.
-Further languages can be easily added via JSON file.
+I used RTK Query to obtain information from MovieDB.

 ## Styling (Sass)

 Style is minimalist and has been created using the css framework Sass.
-Global variables have been set to avoid repetition.
+Also added global variables so as not to repeat.

 ## Routing

-In order to generate all the routes, I have used the react-router-dom library in its latest version (x) and a 404 page component has been added to avoid errors when typing.
+In order to generate all the routes, I have used the react-router-dom library in its latest version and a 404 page component has been added to avoid errors when typing.

 ## Componentization, reusability and customHooks

 I have tried to componentize and divide the application into smaller pieces of code so there's no repetition.
-I have also used customHooks to extract the majority of the logic out of the components.

-## Pagination, search & filters

-Pagination has been included at the end of the listing page container and its default parameters can be modified.
-Filters have been also added to improve user experience and the user is allowed to search.

 ## Testing

-I have created a minimum of one test for component using react-testing-library in order to check that all elements and text are displayed correctly.
+Minimum testing in order to check that all elements and text are displayed correctly.

 ### Ana Gracia